andsens/nixos-openzfs/README.md

 }
 ```

-Import and enable the module:
+Import and enable the module, then configure your pools:

 ```nix
 { inputs, ... }: